 - Choose one of the layers to snap to from the list of layers available on the map.

 Note:You can configure Event Editor to support snapping to more than one layer.
-If your instance supports snapping to more than one layer, check the box next to each layer you want to snap to.
+If your instance supports snapping to more than one layer, check the box next to each layer to which you want to snap.
 Enabling snapping on multiple layers could impact the performance of your Event Editor instance.

 - Check one or more snap types from vertex, edge, and end snap types.